pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     .. attribute:: BAUDRATES

-        A tuple of standard baud rate values.
-The actual device may support more or less...
+        A list of valid baud rates.
+The list may be incomplete such that higher baud rates may be supported by the device and that values in between the standard baud rates are supported.
+(Read Only).

     .. attribute:: BYTESIZES

-        A tuple of supported byte size values.
+        A list of valid byte sizes for the device (Read Only).

     .. attribute:: PARITIES

-        A tuple of supported parity settings.
+        A list of valid parities for the device (Read Only).

     .. attribute:: STOPBITS

-        A tuple of supported stop bit settings.
+        A list of valid stop bit widths for the device (Read Only).

-    For compatibility with the :mod:`io` library are the following methods.
+    The following methods are for compatibility with the :mod:`io` library.

     .. method:: readable()